 I was a bit different.
 Artistic.
 Content with solitude.
 Always writing in endless journals and playing broody piano music.
-Papa didn't pamper me - even though that's a disputed fact to this day in my family.
+Papa understood me but he didn't pamper me - even though that's a disputed fact to this day in my family.

 What he did was more earth-shattering.

 When I think about peace and what it means to me, I always wander back to a time when I first felt it.
 Because I know on an unconscious level that world peace cannot - will not - be achieved without inner peace.
 Adversaries on both sides of the conflict have to have it.
 You can't weave magical tranquility out of thin air and conferences.
 Peace is a state of being.